simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 # EIE 3<sup>rd</sup> Year Modules <!-- omit in toc -->
 This document is a comprehensive guide aiming to make it easier for EIE (and to some extent EEE) students to choose their modules for 3<sup>rd</sup> year.
 Additional information on modules can be found by looking at SOLE survey results (see [here](http://www.imperial.ac.uk/students/academic-support/student-surveys/ug-student-surveys/ug-sole/ug-sole-results/)), although if you're looking for a more *unfiltered* view then you're probably in the right place.
-This document is maintained by the EIE departmental representative, instructions to maintain can be found [here]().
-If you'd like to add your
+This document is maintained by the EIE departmental representative, instructions to maintain can be found [here](https://github.com/sts219/EE_Module_Feedback).
+If you'd like to add feedback, please submit it [here](https://forms.office.com/r/B8bkf2pGsE) **(Please check that the year of the survey matches your current academic year, and if it doesn't contact your dep rep!)**

 # Table of Contents <!-- omit in toc -->
 - [General Advice](#general-advice)